 What must be understood is that Christian theology and anthropology arose in contradistinction to its Premodern settings, for while the world embodied the cosmic powers and remained rife with misfortune, Christ had overcome the world (John 16:33).
-The impact of the incarnation, death, and resurrection of God cannot be overstated in the consequences for humanity’s self-understanding in the once all-powerful and oft impersonal cosmos.
+The impact of the incarnation, death, and resurrection of God cannot be overstated in the consequences for humanity’s self-understanding in the once all-powerful and oft uncaring cosmos, with its enslavement to spiritual powers and guarantee of death.
 The eternal God entered into the ephemeral world and conquered it, liberating all creation and all peoples who would unite themselves with Him.
 Christ literally conquered Death.
 So while certainly revolutionary, early Christianity operated in a Premodern context, and it took for granted those assumptions in its evangelical mission.
 Within this setting arises the unique place of sexuality within Christian anthropological thought.
 Christian sexuality, properly constituted, took on a position in deep conflict with its cultural context, following in the ethos of martyrdom, but still framed by Premodern anthropological premises.
 Marriage and sexuality, once subordinated to a common good, or a particular social milieu, or a pagan means of celebrating the gods, could now participate in an entirely new and liberated light.

 Interestingly, heterosexuality and homosexuality developed at the same moment in the same sense.
+I found Michael Hannon’s essay at First Things critical in enlightening my understanding on this progression.
 The distinction initially arose for the problematic purpose of justifying heterosexual sodomitic acts with the defense that such actions were “naturally ordered.”
 Since the lust expressed was still directed towards the female (from the male perspective), sodomy became justifiable, and such self-defenses often manifested in the demonization of the homosexual as a means to further condone heterosexual sodomitic practice through stark contrast.
 Thus, the question of sexual orientation was born.
-To clarify, I do not fault Freud primarily for his interior gaze; he was only rediscovering within a new paradigm the practices and discoveries of Christian ascetics and desert dwellers (not to mention mystics from other traditions) from centuries beforehand.
+To clarify, I do not fault Freud primarily for his interior gaze; he was only rediscovering within a new paradigm the practices and discoveries of Christian ascetics and desert dwellers (not to mention mystics and ascetics from other religious traditions) from centuries beforehand.
 I primarily most hold the Church accountable for failing to adequately respond in love and in truth to these newly self-discovered men and women.
 Rather, at the cost of the homosexual, the Church was satisfied to ease its sexual praxis for the heterosexuals within its own communion.
 Preferring its self-congratulatory moral high ground, the Church at large remained content to ostracize homosexual individuals instead of recognizing them as the ostracized toward which the Church was meant to be a home and a hope.

 The Church was tossed into a question of identity formerly unfamiliar to it, and thus required a new mode of theological confrontation.
-The Christian sexual ethic of this period began to take comfort in natural law arguments, much in tune with the Modern context in which the Church found itself, with an intensive focus on biological realities oriented to the creation of children.
+The Christian sexual ethic of this period took comfort in natural law arguments, much in tune with the Modern context in which the Church found itself, with an intensive focus on biological realities oriented to the creation of children.
 Particularly in Catholic circles, not only could homosexuality remain under condemnation, but also all sexual practices which concluded “unnaturally.”
-However, while the natural law arguments make a rational case for monogamous heterosexuality geared toward childbearing, they lacked the existential answer which lay in the presuppositions of the Freudian concern.
-Freud’s thinking was at the brink of the Postmodern anthropological conception (he was influential on the French psychoanalyst Jaques Lacan, whose own concerns with sexual repression had near ubiquitous influence over his Postmodern progeny).
+However, while the natural law arguments make a rational case for monogamous heterosexuality geared toward childbearing, they lacked the existential answer which lay in the presuppositions of the Freudian concern, at the brink of the Postmodern anthropological conception (he was influential on the French psychoanalyst Jaques Lacan, whose own concerns with sexual repression had near ubiquitous influence over his Postmodern progeny).

 However, as previously discussed, classical Christianity offers a powerful counter-narrative to that which tends to thoughtlessly mold our core assumptions as Moderns and Postmoderns.
 Fundamentally, the Christian vision of humanity sees each person as the image of God, both imaging God to the world (as prophet) and reuniting the world with God (as priest).
 Sexuality cannot be dismissed from that image, yet neither can sexuality totally encompass that image.
 The sexual act as disconnected from the transcendent source of life is a spiritually impotent act, a courting of death with death and a mockery of sexual purpose.
 In the conclusion to his chief work on Christian philosophy, I Am the Truth, the French Catholic phenomenologist Michel Henry utters a clear warning, “[E]verywhere a man or woman is only an object, a dead thing, a network of neurons, a bundle of natural processes—where one is put in the presence of a man or a woman but finds oneself in the presence of what, stripped of the transcendental Self that constitutes its essence, is no longer anything, is only death.”
 Christ released men from that cosmos in which all fades to death.
 He brought eternal life, and thus opened up all things, including sexuality, to his transcendent purpose.
 “Sin” should not be simply understood as a transgression of the laws of God, but most fundamentally as a movement of ontological dis-union with God, in preference for this world of death.
 Outside of Christ, Being is inescapably strangled by Death.